Shojaei brings two decades of experience in clinical pharmaceutical development

-TearClear is an emerging ophthalmic pharmaceutical company with the goal of disrupting the way current topical medications are delivered to the ocular surface.
+TearClear is an ophthalmic pharmaceutical company that is transforming trusted drugs into best-in-class therapies.
 Our lead product candidates in glaucoma will pave the way for future indications across multiple programs in development.
-This first in class platform of drugs enables medication delivery to ultimately enhance patient safety and compliance by capturing preservatives before they reach the ocular surface.
-TearClear is based in Boston, MA.
+This versatile platform enables medication delivery to ultimately enhance patient safety and compliance by capturing preservatives before they reach the ocular surface.
 For more information, visit TearClear and connect with us on LinkedIn.

 About Preservative Free

 Preservatives, such as benzalkonium chloride (BAK), are necessary in ophthalmic solutions to maintain sterility.
 However, on the ocular surface, they have been reported to be associated with adverse effects like hyperemia, tear film instability and conjunctival inflammation potentially leading to meibomian gland dysfunction (MGD).
 By removing preservatives from the ocular surface, the potential for long term deleterious effects on the eye are reduced.
 TearClear offers the only means of delivering a preservative-free dose directly from preserved solutions.

 TearClear Press Contact